simprl/svgd/packages/codools/docs/tests.md

 // tests/stories/getSvgoConfig/story.ts
 import { optimize } from "svgo";
 import { getSvgoConfig } from "@svgo/core";
-import { svgInput } from "./data"; // When test run this data will replace to maock data
+import { svgInput } from "./data"; // When test run this data will replace to mock data

 // Retrieve the svgo configuration const svgoConfig = getSvgoConfig();